 Final Thoughts

-Asking how much potatoes weigh is a much more complicated question than you might think.
-There are so many different varieties and sizes of potatoes and none of them are uniform.
+Asking how much potatoes weigh is much more complicated than you might think.
+There are so many different varieties and sizes of potatoes, and none of them are uniform.

-This should, hopefully, help you to get your recipes and meal planning more accurate and avoid food waste.
+This should, hopefully, help you make your recipes and meal plans more accurate and avoid food waste.

 Frequently Asked Questions

-The short answer to this question is, no. In general, boiled potatoes tend to weigh more than raw potatoes.
+The short answer is no. In general, boiled potatoes tend to weigh more than raw potatoes.

-This might be confusing to some people as boiled potatoes are often peeled which significantly reduces the weight of a potato.
+This might confuse some people as boiled potatoes are often peeled, which significantly reduces the weight of a potato.

-With that being said, potatoes have a naturally high water content when they are raw.
-When you place them in water to boil them, they take on some of the water that they are being boiled in.
+That said, potatoes have a naturally high water content when they are raw.
+When you boil them in water, they absorb some of the water.

-This leads to an overall increase in weight, despite the fact that you have peeled them first.
+This leads to an overall increase in weight even though you have peeled them first.

 The simple answer is that potatoes contain a lot of water.
 Because of this high water content, potatoes are prone to fluctuations in weight when exposed to different environments and temperatures.